The Basics

-With well over 2500 shows under their belt, their live performances are well known for their energy, sense of humour and proto-punk sensibilities.
+With well over 2,500 shows under their belt, their live performances are well known for their energy, sense of humour and proto-punk sensibilities.

+History

 Formation

-The Basics were formed after Kris met Wally at the March 2002 "going away party" in Melbourne of now LA-based engineer/producer Chris "Tek" O'Ryan.
+The Basics were formed after Schroeder met De Backer at the March 2002 "going away party" in Melbourne of now LA-based engineer/producer Chris "Tek" O'Ryan.
 The event was to see off the young aspiring producer, who was about to depart for Los Angeles, and together with a number of musician friends, the two jammed on some blues-rock standards.
-Later that night, they bonded over a mutual love of The Beatles, 70s and 80s cartoon theme songs and old Sierra adventure games.
+Later that night, they bonded over a mutual love of The Beatles, 1970s and 1980s cartoon theme songs and old Sierra adventure games.

 Initially, they played around Melbourne as an acoustic guitar/drums combo, starting at The Opposition in Frankston and the House of Fools in Footscray, where in late 2002 they met Michael Hubbard and later invited him to join them on electric guitar.
-Though lacking any real experience with the instrument, Kris willingly purchased his first bass guitar, and the trio was born.
+Though lacking any real experience with the instrument, Schroeder willingly purchased his first bass guitar, and the trio was born.
 During this time, the group start performing songs with more complicated three-part harmony.

 During late 2002 and early 2003, The Basics recorded and released an album called Get Back through MGM Distribution.
 They began what was to become regular tours of the East and West coasts of Australia.

 2004–2005: Current lineup

-Tim Heath joined the group in June 2004, after Michael decided to pursue his solo career, which has included being one half of Down Hills Home.
-Tim was reportedly the only person to reply to an advertisement in Melbourne's Beat Magazine looking for a new guitarist.
-Tim apparently answered the advertisement – which said the applicant "must have a love of 50s and 60s rock'n'roll" – thinking that he would be meeting "a couple of old guys to play with on the weekends over some beers".
+Tim Heath joined the group in June 2004, after Hubbard decided to pursue his solo career, which has included being one half of Down Hills Home.
+Heath was reportedly the only person to reply to an advertisement in Melbourne's Beat Magazine looking for a new guitarist.
+Heath apparently answered the advertisement – which said the applicant "must have a love of 50s and 60s rock'n'roll" – thinking that he would be meeting "a couple of old guys to play with on the weekends over some beers".
 They soon recorded For Girls Like You.

 The Basics in 2005 continued to tour and play small festivals, and after releasing For Girls Like You through MGM Distribution, they departed for a national tour of Australia, which lasted for two months and took them to every Australian state and territory.
 Stuart Padbury, a young Melbourne sound engineer, joined them on much of this tour.
 On returning, the band began demonstrating songs for a new album.